samjulien/blog/_posts/2018-06-02-real-time-charts-using-angular-and-d3.markdown

 ### Building the Express API

 First, create a new file called `market.js` inside the `server` directory.
-This file will be used like a utility.
+This file will be used as a utility.
 It will contain the data of a virtual market and it will contain a method to update the data.
 For now, you will add the data alone and the method will be added while creating the Socket.IO endpoint.
 So, add the following code to this file:

 ```js
 const marketPositions = [